-One of the most debilitating consequences of the brutal conflict in Syria is the massive number of individuals who have lost one or more limbs as a result of their injuries.
-Of the estimated 50,000 amputees, many are women and children – innocent victims of indiscriminate violence.
+One of the most debilitating consequences of the brutal conflict in Syria is the massive number of individuals who have lost one or more limbs as a result of the violence.
+There are an estimated 50,000 amputees inside Syria, many are women and children – innocent victims of indiscriminate violence.

-The National Syrian Project for Prosthetic Limbs offers a new hope for a meaningful and productive life for those who have lost a limb.
-In fact, by returning these individuals to a life of ability, independence and productivity, the whole family that they support is often lifted out of poverty and dependence.
+The National Syrian Project for Prosthetic Limbs offers new hope for a meaningful and productive life for those who have lost limbs.
+By returning these individuals to a life of ability, independence and productivity, the whole family that they support is often lifted out of poverty and dependence.

-With your support, we hope to raise the much-needed funds to ensure that our in demand Prosthetic Limb clinics can remain fully functional and continue to provide a high quality full care package from pre-op to aftercare, all free of charge.
+With your support, we aim to raise the necessary funds to ensure that we continue to meet the high demand for prosthetic limbs, and continue to provide a high quality full care package from pre-op to aftercare, all free of charge.

 orphans, provide water, food and tents, and more.